Getting to Know Chardonnay

 • Lighter Chardonnays (often unoaked or lightly oaked) are crisper and fruitier and pair well with seafood, roast chicken and vegetables.

-• Buttery Chardonnays stand up well with rich buttery foods such as lobster, steak béarnaise and scallops
+• Buttery Chardonnays stand up well to rich, buttery foods such as lobster, steak béarnaise and scallops